 The immigration officer will stamp your passport with arrival airport.
 The number of days you are allowed to stay will not be marked in your passport.

 Exiting the Schengen country

 You must go through passport control on exiting the Schengen area.
 You will not be asked any questions unless you have overstayed your visa.
 Passport control is fairly quick, about 10-15 minutes depending on the airport.

 Europe is usually the first choice for most first time international travelers.
 It’s a dream for most people to visit Europe at least once in their lifetime.
 Europe has such an impeccable beauty, history, art, and cuisine.

-Schengen visa requirements are clear and fairly easy to understand.
+Schengen tourist visa requirements are clear and fairly easy to understand.
 An appointment can be made online but application submission must be done in person.
-Applications can be submitted up to 90 days in advance.
+Applications can be submitted up to 180 days in advance.